ScandiumSG/ITP_DiaryApplication/diary/readme.md

 This project use a spotbugs exclusion list, which contains any spotbugs error that is allowed within the project.
 This exclusion list is located in `diary/config/spotbugs_exclude.xml`.

-Currently on bug that is excluded from bugspot tests. `DLS_DEAD_LOCAL_STORE` is included due to usage of `File.delete()` in the persistance layer.
+Currently one bug is excluded from bugspot tests. `DLS_DEAD_LOCAL_STORE` is included due to usage of `File.delete()` in the persistance layer.
 The `File.delete()` method returns a boolean value, however currently the project design just needs the file to delete without a return value, which is why the `DLS_DEAD_LOCAL_STORE` is on the exclusion list.

 ## How to run test